 Now stick with me because I am almost at the point here.
 One of the morons who jumped into the argument, and has long since quit since I lambasted him for being part of a church with a pedophile problem, was some Catholic from California, and he was by far the most delusional.
 He actually wanted to argue his god’s law superseded the laws of the US Constitution.
 I mean it is funny, I have to remind Liberals all the time that we live in a Constitutional Republic and not a Democracy because the founding fathers feared the tyranny of Democracy, and here I am having the same conversation with a “Conservative” except I am having to explain to him the United States is not a Christian Theocracy because the founding fathers didn’t want a situation where the state also acted as the church.
 Then again, this isn’t the first time I have met a Catholic with a distorted view of reality, hell we have one in the White House.

-That said, some of our most “Controversial” issues we take up are based just as much in the US Constitution as they are the Christian Faith, so it’s not like we would make any major changes to our platform if we stuck to just what the law covers.
+That said, some of the most “Controversial” issues we take up are based just as much on the US Constitution as they are on the Christian Faith, so it’s not like we would make any major changes to our platform if we stuck to just what the law covers.
 One good example is abortion.
 I had a conversation with a friend a few years back about how to fix the Republican Party, and he said we should just drop the abortion issue because it is a Christian issue.
 I had to correct him immediately.
-Abortion is wholly a constitutional issue, and in fact it violates the constitutional guarantee to “Life, Liberty and the Pursuit of Happiness”.
-That’s the major reason I am against abortion, although to be completely honest my religion is also very much pro life.
-But even if I were an Atheist I would still be pro life because that’s what the law itself clearly states.
+Abortion is wholly a constitutional issue, and in fact, it violates the constitutional guarantee to “Life, Liberty and the Pursuit of Happiness”.
+That’s the major reason I am against abortion, although to be completely honest my religion is also very much pro-life.
+But even if I were an Atheist I would still be pro-life because that’s what the law itself clearly states.